 Taking a critical look at ourselves, we are dealing with the question of what impact our aspiration to do business sustainably has on company growth.
 You can find our answer here

 »Sustainability is something that I feel really passionate about.
 That is why I am also active on a political level.«

 In our work, we often encounter factors along the way that hinder us from becoming 100 percent sustainable.
 By the same token, we also often experience things that help us.
 Based on this experience, we form our ideas about what political or social conditions need to be created so that sustainability can be more strongly established.

-Within the company management and CSR Team, obstacles and opportunities as well as issues brought in from the outside are discussed and we develop a stance on these issues.
+The company management and CSR Team sit down together to discuss obstacles and opportunities as well as external topics and develop our stance on these topics.
 We also consider where and how we are both able and driven to bring the issues to the public in order to achieve change.
-We firmly believe that only by working together can we achieve truly sustainable solution, which is why it is important for us to work persuasively where it counts the most.
+We firmly believe that only by working together can we achieve truly sustainable solutions, which is why it is important for us to be influencers where it counts the most.

-2016 was a very moving year in terms of socio-political developments – from the political developments in the US, Brexit, the growing populist sentiments and voices in Europe, and the many crises and wars all over the world that are causing millions of people to become refugees.
+2017 was a busy year in terms of socio-political developments.
+The federal elections and the difficulties in forming a government, increasing populist attitudes and voices in Europe and the many crises and wars worldwide that are driving millions of people to flee their homes.

 We have been moved and touched by all of these issues, both personally and as a company.
 In the face of these developments, we are concerned with taking a stance based on our values in order to provide encouragement and to inspire constructive public conversation.

 Here is our positioning on the issues that have moved us the most in 2017.

 In 2017, we became very committed to residency rights for refugees who are employed or in training programs.
 Seven of our employees are threatened with deportation – read more at Committed to Refugees.